A Simple Algorithm for Scalable Monte Carlo Inference: Conclusions and Outlook

-Building on Equilibrium Expectation approach~\cite{Byshkin2018} and persistent contrastive divergence, we propose a simple and fast MCMC algorithm for Maximum Likelihood estimation of parameters of statistical models from the exponential family.
-The algorithm is based on the Metropolis-Hastings sampler and is described by Eq.~(\ref{eq:Max}).
-It is now believed that Monte Carlo methods for statistical inference produce asymptotically exact results, but do not scale to big data~\cite{Blei2017}.
+We propose an algorithm for Maximum Likelihood estimation of parameters of statistical models from the exponential family.
+The algorithm is based on combination of the method for maximum likelihood estimation \cite{Younes1988} and simulated annealing, a popular semiheuristic approach for multidimensional optimization \cite{Kirkpatrick1983}.
+Though these methods have different application areas, they have an interesting feature in common - they do not require equilibrium samples.
+The comparison of these methods and thier connection with statistical mechanics opens up new opportunities to design efficient methods for Monte Carlo inference.

+Optimal parameter estimation is highly desirable, but not always possible.
+It is not always possible to obtain equilibrium samples of the distribution~(\ref{eq:1}), and the solution of the inverse problem, considered in this paper, requiers even larger advances.
+It is well known that Monte Carlo methods for statistical inference produce asymptotically exact results, but do not scale to big data~\cite{Blei2017}.
+Many approximate methods were developed to overcome this problem of scale, and the comparison of these methods would go far beyond of the scope of our reseach.
 Until recently, the largest network data for which MLE could be computed was limited to few thousands of nodes~\cite{Krivitsky2017} and few millions of variables~\cite{Ghahramani2015}.
-The proposed EE algorithm scales well to big data and strongly increases these dimensions.
-We hope that the EE algorithm can bridge the gap between asymptotically exact MCMC and variational inference~\cite{Blei2017} or other approximate methods.
-We have not proved convergence, but established convergence empirically with many different models and datasets.
+The method we propose scales well to much larger data sets, and significantly increases these dimensions.

 Another important advantage of the algorithm suggested in this paper is its simplicity.
-Because of its simplicity the algorithm can be easily incorporated into existing software that uses statistical models based on the Potts model, stochastic blockmodel\cite{Decelle2011}, Markov Random Field, ERGMs or other models from the exponential family.
-The recently suggested adaptive EE algorithm~\cite{Byshkin2018} lacks this simplicity.
-It works well with ERGMs, but requires adaptation of learning rates for each parameter separately, and hence may encounter problems.
-For example, such an adaptive algorithm will fail when applied to models with many, possibly millions of parameters.
-In the EE algorithm, suggested in this paper, there is no adaptation, and the Markov chain is clearly defined.
-In the EE algorithm, we impose uncertainty on parameters, and establish connection with recent developments in Monte Carlo sampling for stochastic distributions~\cite{Frenkel2017}.
+Because of its simplicity the algorithm can be easily incorporated into existing software that uses statistical models based on the Ising model, Markov Random Field, ERGMs or other models from the exponential family.
+These models are frequently adapted for the analysis of network data, and the algorithm described in this paper gives an effificent tool for the analysis of network data, that appears in many fields of science.